-- EOL at the end of a file or string, and also immediately preceding a final occurrence of a newline sequence. - o There is no empty line within the sequence \u000D\u000A. - SOL and EOL are not symmetric because of multiline mode: EOL can be interpreted in at least three different ways: - a.
-EOL matches at the end of the string - b.
-EOL matches before final newline - c.
-EOL matches before any newline
+- EOL at the end of a file or string, and depending on matching options, also immediately preceding a final occurrence of a newline sequence. - There is no empty line within the sequence \u000D\u000A, that is, between the first and second character.